Zayne Parekh: Playing career

 Following the season, he received the Max Kaminsky Trophy as OHL defenceman of the year, and finished second in voting for the Red Tilson Trophy as the OHL's most valuable player, behind Easton Cowan.
 As well, he was named to the First All-Star Team.
 Parekh was ultimately given the CHL Defenceman of the Year Award as the best defenceman of the three CHL component leagues, and named to the CHL First All-Star Team.
 In the postseason, Parekh was a key figure in the Spirit's deep playoff run, but injury caused him to miss the opening game of the team's Western Conference Final series against the London Knights.
 He returned thereafter, but The Hockey News opined that he remained "a little banged up" and did not perform to his former standard.
 The Knights ultimately defeated the Spirit in six games.

 Entering the 2024 NHL entry draft, Parekh's strengths such as his skating, strong shot, and puckhandling were applauded, while concerns were raised about his decision making and positioning, drawing comparisons to Erik Karlsson and Quinn Hughes.
 He was drafted ninth overall by the Calgary Flames, and signed a three-year entry-level contract with the team on July 5, 2024.
 In the 2024–25 season with the Spirit, Parekh recorded 33 goals and 74 assists.
 He received his second consecutive First All-Star Team designations from both the OHL and the CHL.
 Following Saginaw's elimination from the OHL playoffs, he was called up by the Flames.
 In Calgary's final game of the 2024–25 season on April 17, Parekh made his professional debut, scoring a goal in a 5–1 victory over the Los Angeles Kings.

 International play

 Parekh represented Canada at the 2023 Hlinka Gretzky Cup, recording three assists in five games to help claim a gold medal.

+In December 2025, he was selected to represent Canada at the 2026 World Junior Ice Hockey Championships.
+During the tournament he recorded five goals and eight assists in seven games and won a bronze medal.